AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/nexus_5634.rst

 needed, and the ``stop`` trigger can be left out completely.
 A brief mention of a couple examples:

-* A large program with a busy loop in the middle of it is being run.
-To prevent a very large output of useless data from the busy loop, IAC1 is used as the `` start`` trigger, with the address set to the end of the busy loop, and IAC2 is set as the ``stop`` trigger, with its contents set to the begining of the busy loop.
+* A program continually runs a loop where it receives a command and dispatches based on that command.
+The command input is implemented as a busy loop.
+To prevent a very large output of useless data from the busy loop, IAC1 is used as the ``start`` trigger, with the address set to the end of the busy loop, and IAC2 is set as the ``stop`` trigger, with its contents set to the beginning of the busy loop.

 * For coverage from unit testing, small programs are run completely through.
 For